adiOSsystem/tiktok_registrator/README.md

 # TikTok AutoRegistration
 Autoregister tiktok accounts, works via WEB.

-Registration speed 1.5 minutes requires absolutely any mail (which you want and use) works through the web version
+Registration speed 1.5 minutes

+Requires absolutely any mail (which you want and use)(need imap ON)

-Ability to run in the hide mode (will not interfere with you) Ability to run on servers/VPS
+Ability to run in the hide mode (will not interfere with you)(headless mode)

+Ability to run on servers/VPS

 Works on regular proxies / with ip change

 There is multithreading (increases the number of accounts for n period of time) depending on the proxy and is limited only by the characteristics of the computer

 CAPCHA SOLVER IN SCRIPT!!!

 Also there is an opportunity to fill out the profile, namely: